grpc/proposal/L65-python-package-name.md

 ## Proposal

-### Proxy Mechanism
+### Package Content

-Each proxy package will raise a `RuntimeError` exception upon installation, asking users to install with the correct package name.
-For example, for proxy package `grpc`, the exception will look like:
+Upon installation, each new package raises a `RuntimeError` exception, asking users to install with the correct package name.
+For example, for the new package `grpc`, the exception will look like:

 ```